ding-ma/applied-ml/mini-project-4/README.md

 * If there are additional packages, install with `pip install -r requirements.txt`

 ## PreTrained Models
 * See [PyTorch](https://pytorch.org/vision/stable/models.html).
-The models are trained on the ImageNet Dataset
+The models are trained on the ImageNet Dataset.
+They are trained by [224x224 images](https://discuss.pytorch.org/t/imagenet-pretrained-models-image-dimensions/94649)

 ## Running the model
 We have modified the [Pytorch implementation](https://github.com/pytorch/examples/tree/master/imagenet) to be able to tweak hyperparamters and log the output to a file.

 Added params:
 * `--img`: size of the image (default to 256).
 A size of 384 present in the paper needs a reduction of the batch size to 128
 * `--normalize`: normalization of the RGB values (default to true)
 * `--keep-logs`: save logs to a file when training or testing

-Example: `python main.py -a vgg11 --pretrained --evaluate /home/dataset/ILSVRC/Data/CLS-LOC`
+Example: `python main.py --arch vgg11 --pretrained --evaluate /home/dataset/ILSVRC/Data/CLS-LOC`

 ## Dataset Location
 * Download from [Imaget 2012](http://image-net.org/challenges/LSVRC/2012/2012-downloads):